andreicioban/Blog-posts-Fullstack-JS/README.md

 #### [jshint](https://www.npmjs.com/package/jshint)

   `jshint` is a tool that detects errors and potential problems in JavaScript code.
-To use it you have to install the package: `npm installl -save-dev jshint` - the `-save-dev` flag is telling `npm` to add this package to `devDependecies` object in `package.json`.
+To use it you have to install the package: `npm install -save-dev jshint` - the `-save-dev` flag is telling `npm` to add this package to `devDependecies` object in `package.json`.

   After installing just add the next script to `npm` scripts: